JolanBoucher/cdx/README.md

 # cdx

-Single entry point for the CDX pangenome toolkit.
+Entry point for the CDX vgan tool.
 One executable, mode picked automatically from the input file(s) - no sub-command verbs to learn:

 ```